 Take an adventurous trip into the past by visiting the iconic Billy the Kid Museum in Fort Sumner.
 History comes to life with the museum’s collection of fascinating artifacts, which highlight the life and time period of this infamous 19th-century outlaw.

-The museum offers an in-depth look at Billy the Kid’s life and the legendary stories of gunfights and outlaw heroics, displaying his real-life rifle, chaps and spurs, and an original Wanted poster.
+The museum offers an in-depth look at Billy the Kid’s life and the legendary stories of gunfights and outlaws heroics, displaying his real-life rifle, chaps and spurs, and an original Wanted poster.
 There are even chunks of Billy the Kid’s hair, saved by a New Mexico barber.

 You can decide for yourself if the Wild Wild West’s best-known figure was really as bad as the stories you’ve heard.
 While Billy the Kid was the most famous, you can also learn about other notable outlaws in this time, along with how they lived and died as gunslingers.